Engagecraft-Solutions/touch-platform-widgets-android/README.md

 Touch Platform SDK is available through public GitHub Maven repository.

 To acceess the repo you need to create an access token [here](https://github.com/settings/tokens/new).
-You only need `read:packages Download packages from GitHub Package Registry` permission.
+You only need the `read:packages` permission.

 To install it you need to add it to your dependency list and sync gradle: